 Investor relations.

-With our biosensor method, we are shaping the future of diagnostics and making early disease detection more accessible, accurate, and cost-efficient.
+With our focused, scalable solution we are shaping the future of diagnostics and making early disease detection more accessible, accurate, and cost-efficient.

 -

-While PSA testing is the standard method in prostate cancer diagnostics, it has some challenges.
-Although an elevated PSA level increases the likelihood of prostate cancer, it is not a very accurate predictor.
+While PSA testing is the standard method in prostate cancer diagnostics, it has some serious deficiencies.
+As elevated PSA level increases the likelihood of prostate cancer, it is not a very accurate predictor.
 Based on research studies:

 individuals with a PSA level below 4.0 ng/ml still have a 15% chance of having prostate cancer